 AOSP or the Android Open Source Project has been one of the hallmarks of the open-source world.
-It is built on the Linux Kernel but is vastly different from the usual GNU/Linux-based systems.
+It is built on the Linux Kernel, but is vastly different from the usual GNU/Linux-based systems.
 Google maintains the main AOSP versions and also forces the Manufacturers to release their kernel source code as per the GNU GPL version 2 license.
 However, it cannot force the Manufacturers to stop adding any proprietary modifications to the general UI or adding any background service that spies on the consumer’s telemetry.

-Setting Up ADB on Your Linux System
+Setting Up ADB on Your Linux Desktop

 To install ADB on your Linux distribution, type the following commands in your terminal, depending on your distro: